 Whether be savory or sweet , sabudana or tapioca pearls is a versatile ingredient and recipes made out of it is thoroughly relished during fasting period.
 Navratri is around the corner and as per my meal plan I will try out various sago delicacies like sabudana vada, sabudana uttapam, sabudana dosa, sabudana khichdi.
 Sabudana Ladoo

 Today, I am sharing a sweet sabudana delicacy- Sabudana ladoos.
 Unlike the besan ladoos or coconut ladoos, (that just melt away in your mouth) these ladoos are comparatively soft and gooey.
 Since sago pearls are sticky in nature, some of the crumbs will remain chewy and may stick in your mouth.
 Sabudana Ladoo

-If you prefer ladoos to be lighter in color than after mixing khoya/mawa saute it for a while and take it off the flame and continue with rest of the recipe.
-When all the ingredients are added the final mixture will feel dry and difficult to bind.
+If you prefer ladoos to be lighter in color, than after mixing khoya/mawa saute it for a while and take it off the flame and continue with rest of the recipe.
+After all the ingredients are added the final mixture will feel dry and difficult to bind.

 Slowly and gradually pour in 1/2 – 1 tablespoon milk and mixture will start to take shape.
 Add milk slowly, do not add all at once.
 Milk is only added to bind the mixture.

 Start shaping the ladoos.
 As per liking, you can roll shaped ladoos in dry coconut or enjoy as is.
 Yummy Sabudana ladoos are ready.
 Store in airtight container and they are good for 2 weeks (only if they last that long. 🙂 )